 White water rafting on the Mo Cho river

-Don’t worry if you’ve never tried this before, you won’t be tested too much by the rapids on the Mo Cho river, but you will be treated to a unique viewpoint in which to take in the magnificent scenery.
-Abundant green meadows and high mountains surround as you whoosh down the river, paired with some excellent commentary from your guide about the wildlife, vegetation and any impressive buildings you’ll pass.
+Don’t worry if you’ve never tried this before, you won’t be tested too much by the rapids on the Mo Cho River, but you will be treated to a unique viewpoint in which to take in the magnificent scenery.
+Abundant green meadows and high mountains surround you as you whoosh down the river, paired with some excellent commentary from your guide about the wildlife, vegetation and any impressive buildings you’ll pass.

-Your journey comes to an end at the very majestic Punakha Dzong, known as the Palace of Great Happiness, and you will certainly feel more blissed out after all that adrenaline.
+Your journey comes to an end at the very majestic Punakha Dzong, known as the Palace of Great Happiness, and you will certainly feel blissed out after all that adrenaline.
 If you happen to visit in spring, the gorgeous jacaranda trees will be in bloom, showing off their mauve flowers for a truly postcard-perfect end to your excursion.

 Viewing vulnerable black-necked cranes in Gangtey

-Even if you’re not too interested in birds, this is a heart-warming example of just how successful a country can be when its leaders prioritise environmental conservation.
+It's an incredibly heartwarming example of just how successful a country can be when its leaders prioritise environmental conservation.